-The key findings have directed us to articulate the grounding principles of our participatory practice as a feminist fund.
+The key findings have helped us articulate the grounding principles of our participatory practice as a feminist fund.
 These values have always existed, but they are now solidified as part of the structure and principles under which this model operates.
-In this section, we reflect on the structure that holds those values and allow them to express themselves and shape this process.
-We share here FRIDA’s principles of participation such as transparency, accountability, intersectionality, shared accountability and how it manifest in our gratnmaking process.
+In this section, we reflect on the structure that holds those values and allows them to express themselves and shape this process.

 - The beginning of FRIDA’s participatory grantmaking journey